attilammagyar/js80p/README.md

 ##### Distortion (DIST)

-Add some saturation or soft-clipping distortion to the delayed signal.
+Add some saturation or soft clipping distortion to the delayed signal.
 This can also come handy for simulating slightly overdriven analog tape delay effect units.